 Barnathan holds a bachelor’s degree in Russian and Chinese studies and a master’s degree in Asian studies from Washington University, as well as a master’s degree in journalism from the University of Missouri.
 She is the winner of five Overseas Press Club Awards, including three as part of BusinessWeek's Asia team, as well as the National Headliner Award.
-She is a trustee of the Arthur F. Burns Fellowships Program.
-She currently serves on the steering committee of the Global Forum for Media Development.
+She is a trustee of the Arthur F. Burns Fellowships Program and serves on the steering committee of the Global Forum for Media Development.

 jbarnathan (at) icfj (dot) org